 2. Stick To Your Game Plan

-Make sure you’re keeping up your milk supply because if you’re starting to dry up, it can make pumping at work way more difficult and stressful than it has to be.
+Ensure you’re keeping up your milk supply because if you’re starting to dry up, pumping at work can be way more difficult and stressful than it must be.

 More On This Topic

-Woman breastfeeding frustrated with low milk supplyMethods to Increase Your Low Breast Milk Supply
+Woman breastfeeding frustrated with low milk supplyHow to Increase Low Breast Milk Supply

 The best thing you can do to help yourself while pumping at work is to relax.
 It’s hard to do, but it will make your milk flow faster and easier.
 Make sure you’re warm enough and seated comfortably.